OlatunjiHassan/alx-system_engineering-devops/0x00-shell_basics/README.md

-file 7-movethatfile moves a file from one directory to another file 8-firstdelete deletes betty from my_first_directory file 9-firstdirdeletion deletes /my_first_directory
+file 7-movethatfile moves a file from one directory to another file 8-firstdelete deletes betty from my_first_directory file 9-firstdirdeletion deletes /my_first_directory file 10-back changes current dir to previous one